COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Methodology

 \subsection{Photometry}

-We obtained aperture photometry for SED fitting in each system by linearly summing the dereddened flux from pixels within the Einstein aperture in $g$, $r$, and $z$-band imaging data from DECaLS LS DR9.
-Since it is critical that we do not include light from the lensed source arcs as well as any intervening stars or foreground galaxies in the measured photometry, we created two masks to exclude non-lens-galaxy regions.
+We obtained aperture photometry for SED fitting in each system by linearly summing the dereddened flux from pixels within the Einstein aperture in $g$-, $r$-, and $z$-band imaging data from DECaLS LS DR9.
+Since it is critical that we do not include light from the lensed source arcs as well as any interloping stars or galaxies that are not a member of the lensing cluster in the measured lens photometry, we created two masks to exclude non-cluster-member regions.
 The first mask removed flux from the lensed source arcs, and the second mask removed flux from interlopers as identified by a color and magnitude screening by eye.
-Accounting for masking, this linear integration was done for each of the 1000 bootstrapped Einstein apertures derived in Section \ref{Einstein Radius}, and the resulting mean and standard deviation were adopted as the $g$, $r$, and $z$-band photometry and their errors respectively for each system.
+Accounting for masking, this linear integration was done for each of the 1000 bootstrapped Einstein apertures derived in Section \ref{Einstein Radius}.
+The resulting mean was adopted as the $g$-, $r$-, and $z$-band photometry for each system---with the standard deviation quantifying the geometric error.
+In quantifying the photometric error per-band, we first fit a sigma-clipped Gaussian to a histogram of the pixel values characterizing the background in each band for each system.
+The standard deviation of this Gaussian multiplied by $\sqrt{N}$, where $N$ is the number of pixels interior to the Einstein aperture, quantifies the statistical uncertainty in the photometric error for each band in each system.
+Next, the standard deviations for each Gaussian in a given photometric band across all systems were plotted as a histogram and fitted with another Gaussian.
+The standard deviation of this second Gaussian multiplied by $N$ characterizes the systematic uncertainty of the sky subtraction for each band across all systems.
+Taken together, the quadrature sum of the geometric Einstein aperture error, statistical photometric error, and systematic sky-subtraction error were adopted as the $g$-, $r$-, and $z$-band error for each system.